ReadFromUrl

 • Content-Type:multipart/form-data

-When a form value containing binary data or an image, then only the multipart format can be used.
-By default, Content-Type:application/x-www-form-urlencoded is used if possible, but if there is a form value that requires multipart, then Content-Type:multipart/form-data is used.
+When a form value contains binary data or an image, you must use the multipart format.
+By default, it uses Content-Type:application/x-www-form-urlencoded when possible, but uses Content-Type:multipart/form-data when a form value requires a multipart format.

-To force a multipart format when it is not required (which you might need to do if the web-service you are calling requires a multipart format), include the header explicitly, e.g.:
+To force a multipart format when it is not required (e.g. if the web-service you requires a multipart format), include the header explicitly, e.g.:

 ReadFromURL( url, method:'POST', formValues:vals, formIndex:I, httpHeaders: 'Content-Type:multipart/form-data' )

-A second way to force it to use multipart is to specify the «fieldHeaders» parameter (even by passing it an empty string).
-In either case, a boundary string between parts will be automatically generated.
+Or you can specify the «fieldHeaders» parameter (even by passing it an empty string).
+In either case, it generates a boundary string between parts.
 If you provide your own boundary, it will use it, but you need to be careful that this exact sequence of bytes does not appear in any of the content.
 For example

 ReadFromURL( url, method:'POST', formValues:vals, formIndex:I, httpHeaders: 'Content-Type:multipart/form-data;boundary=MyBoundary' )